secnec/LLM-Log-Explainer-project/README.md

 - **Network**: Communication issues such as connection timeouts, unreachable hosts, or network interface failures
 - **Other**: Anomalies that don't clearly fit into the above categories

-This taxonomy was developed based on common patterns observed in system logs across different applications and environments.

 ### Label Selection Methodology

 Our labeling approach is based on the work from the research paper ["Towards Automated Log-Based Anomaly Detection Through Natural Language-Guided Machine Learning"](https://arxiv.org/pdf/2308.11526) by Hasan et al. (2023), which presents a framework for using natural language processing to enhance log-based anomaly detection.